Citing a source within a source (secondary sources)

 Research indicates ...
 (Bennett, as cited in Stone, 2013)

-See the entry on Secondary Sources in the APA style blog for more information.
+- See Secondary Sources in the APA style website for more information.